MeltwaterArchive/datasift-dotnet/README.md

 ## Change Log

+* 1.2.3 - Added support for /account/usage and /pylon/sample API endpoints
 * 1.2.2 - Changes to allow inheritance of client
 * 1.2.1 - Added support for ODP ingestion endpoint
 * 1.2.0 - Moved library to use v1.2 of the DataSift API